groundhoggwp/groundhogg/README.txt

 = 2.1.7 (2019-12-03) =
 * TWEAKED Whole new welcome page UI.
 Goodbye to the BG image and docs/extensions.
 New welcome page is just focused on education.
-* TWEAKED Funnel builder UI now takes over the whole screen for the best editing experience.
+* TWEAKED FunnelStepsContainer builder UI now takes over the whole screen for the best editing experience.
 * TWEAKED Overall improvement of the layout of the funnel builder and js event management.
 * TWEAKED {files} will not longer take any parameters, just simply list the files in the filebox.
 * TWEAKED Re-designed the guided setup onboarding experience.